teguh-elektro/teguh-elektro.github.io/_posts/2024-06-29-introduction.md

 # Hello everyone!

 My name is Teguh Setiawan.
-I was born and raised in Pekanbaru, a city known as "Kota Bertuah" I’m excited to share a little bit about myself here.
+I live in Indonesia.
+I’m excited to share a little bit about myself here.

 In my day-to-day life, I work as a web developer.
 My job involves creating and maintaining websites and web applications.
 Every project I work on presents new and interesting challenges, and I really enjoy the process of crafting digital solutions that are both effective and meaningful.
 For me, every line of code is an opportunity to create something new and useful.